mr-bt/manager.README/README.md

 #### Decision-making intuition

-Intuition is using one' gut feeling' to decide about possible courses of action.
+Intuition is using one gut feeling to decide about possible courses of action.
 Although some people perceive it as a sixth sense only available to some, IMO intuition is a combination of past experience and one personal values.
 It is worth taking intuition into account because it reflects your learnings.
 It is, however, not always based on reality, only perceptions.

 It's perfectly acceptable to use your intuition to make a decision that's simple in nature or needs to be made quickly.
 It's also perfectly acceptable to use intuition to close the gap between *knowns* and *unknowns*, and to question what the data is suggesting (e.g. Are we asking the right questions?).
 When your intuition is fronting the facts, try hard to validate it.
 Watch out for [confirmation bias](https://www.verywellmind.com/what-is-a-confirmation-bias-2795024).

 #### 'deciding not to decide' is also a decision

-Deciding not to decide also a sound decision when it is deliberated.
+Deciding not to decide also a sound decision when it is deliberate.
 Not making a decision might feel unnatural or even wrong.
 It's a valid course of action as any other, and it must always be on the table.

 #### Decision-making process

 I expect you to align with the following decision-making process:

-* State the problem, assumptions, constraints, dependencies and risks.
+* State the problem, assumptions, constraints and dependencies.
-* Define how good looks like and how to measure it.
+* Define how good looks like and how to measure it, so that one has a reference point.
-* What options are available to you today.
+* Define what options are available using data and facts:
-* Use data and facts to support the options.
-* Define risk mitigations and if possible, a kill-switch.
+  * Rank the options, E.g. Bronze, Silver, Gold
+  * Be specific and clear on the pros/cons and the risks/mitigations for each option.
+  * Define the success criteria for each option.
+  * Define rollout, E.g. experiment, kill-switch, how to scale-up, etc.
-* Anticipate the questions of who is impacted and part of the process.
+* Anticipate the questions of the stakeholders.
 * Keep yourself in check.
 Use your critical thinking and don't let your ego/emotions get in the way.
 * Make a decision!